 Cataracts develop when the proteins in the lens of the eye are damaged, causing them to become translucent or opaque.
-There are three types of major cataracts, depending on the location in the lens: nuclear, cortical and posterior subcapsular.
+There are three major types of cataracts, depending on where they are in the lens: nuclear, cortical and posterior subcapsular.

 Several research studies show that the antioxidant properties of vitamins C and E may protect against the development and progression of cataracts.
-Early evidence also suggests that the carotenoids lutein (pronounced loo-teen) and zeaxanthin (pronounced zee-uh-zan-thin), which are also antioxidants, may also be protective against cataracts.
+Early evidence also suggests that the carotenoids lutein (pronounced loo-teen) and zeaxanthin (pronounced zee-uh-zan-thin), which are also antioxidants, may also help protect against cataracts.

-- The Nutrition and Vision Project found that higher intakes of vitamin C led to a reduced risk for cortical and nuclear cataracts.
-Results also showed that people who used vitamin C and E supplements for more than ten years had decreased progression of nuclear cataracts.
+- The Nutrition and Vision Project found that higher intakes of vitamin C reduced the risk for cortical and nuclear cataracts.
+Results also showed that people who used vitamin C and E supplements for more than 10 years decreased the progression of nuclear cataracts.

 - A recent analysis of results from a national dietary study (Second National Health and Nutrition Examination Survey) found that higher levels of vitamin C in the diet were associated with lower risk of cataracts.

-- In the Nurses' Health Study, the need for cataract surgery was lower among women who used vitamin C supplements for ten years or longer.
+- In the Nurses' Health Study, cataract surgery was lower among women who took vitamin C supplements for 10 years or longer.

-- The Roche European American Cataract Trial found that an antioxidant supplement with vitamins C and E and beta-carotene lead to a small decrease in the progression of cataracts in less than 3 years.
+- The Roche European American Cataract Trial found that taking an antioxidant supplement with vitamins C and E and beta-carotene led to a small decrease in the progression of cataracts in less than three years.

-- In the Longitudinal Study of Cataract, vitamin E supplement use for at least a year was associated with a reduced risk of nuclear cataracts becoming more severe.
+- In the Longitudinal Study of Cataract, taking a vitamin E supplement for at least a year was associated with a reduced risk of nuclear cataracts becoming more severe.

-- The five year follow-up to the Beaver Dam Eye Study showed that people using multivitamins or any supplement containing vitamins C and E had a reduced risk for nuclear and cortical cataracts.
+- The five-year follow-up to the Beaver Dam Eye Study showed that people using multivitamins or any supplement containing vitamins C and E had a reduced risk for nuclear and cortical cataracts.

 Research - Lutein and Zeaxanthin

-- The Health Professional's Follow-Up Study also found that eating foods with high amounts of lutein+zeaxanthin (6.9 mg per day) were correlated with a reduced need for cataract surgery.
+- The Health Professional's Follow-Up Study also found that eating foods with high amounts of lutein+zeaxanthin (6.9 mg per day) led to a reduced need for cataract surgery.

 - The five-year follow-up to the Beaver Dam Eye Study showed that people with the highest intakes of lutein+zeaxanthin had a significantly lower risk for developing new cataracts than those with the lowest intakes.

-- A recent study in England found that people with the highest amount of lutein in their blood, resulting from regular consumption of good food sources of lutein, had the lowest risk for posterior subcapsular cataracts.
+- A recent study in England found that people with the highest amount of lutein in their blood, from regularly eating food high in lutein, had the lowest risk for posterior subcapsular cataracts.

 What You Need to Know

-Given the positive association between nutrition and cataracts, it seems prudent for people to increase the amount of certain antioxidants in their daily diet.
-Eating five servings of fruits and vegetables each day as currently recommended by the National Cancer Institute and U.S. Department of Agriculture can provide more than 100 mg vitamin C and 5 to 6 mg of carotenoids, including lutein and zeaxanthin, given wise choices of fruits and vegetables.
-Eating two servings of nuts and seeds can provide 8-14 mg vitamin E (11.9-20.8 IU) (see tables for good food sources of these nutrients).
+Given the positive association between nutrition and cataracts, it's probably a good idea to increase the amount of certain antioxidants in your daily diet.
+Eating five servings of fruits and vegetables each day, as currently recommended by the National Cancer Institute and U.S. Department of Agriculture, can provide more than 100 mg vitamin C and 5 to 6 mg of carotenoids, including lutein and zeaxanthin.
+Eating two servings of nuts and seeds can provide 8 to 14 mg vitamin E. See the tables below for good food sources of these nutrients.

 However, the majority of people in the U.S. are not eating five servings of fruits and vegetables and good food sources of vitamin E each day.
-The average daily diet contains approximately 100 mg vitamin C, 1-7 mg lutein and zeaxanthin and 8 mg vitamin E (or 12 IU).
-In the studies mentioned here, the levels associated with benefit were considerably higher than the current average intake.
-If you find it difficult to increase the level of these antioxidants and carotenoids in your diet, multivitamin/mineral and eye health supplements containing these nutrients are available.
+The average daily diet contains approximately 100 mg vitamin C, 1 to 7 mg lutein and zeaxanthin, and 8 mg vitamin E. In the studies mentioned here, the consumption levels associated with cataract benefits were considerably higher than the current average intake.
+If you find it difficult to increase the level of these antioxidants and carotenoids in your diet, consider taking multivitamin/mineral and eye health supplements containing these nutrients.

 Nutrient Values Tested